Cairo - Things to Do in Cairo in May

 What to Pack

-Wide-brimmed hat and UV-protection sunglasses - UV index reaches 8 and desert sun reflects off limestone
+Wide-brimmed hat and quality sunglasses - UV index of 8 means you'll burn in 15-20 minutes without protection, and the desert sun reflects off limestone and sand.
+Baseball caps don't protect your neck and ears adequately.

 Insider Knowledge